joshfarias/Python/README.md

 ![Media Downloader](https://i.imgur.com/Ewf7OA0.png)

-The media that is downloaded will be saved within a folder entitled `media` within the directory the program is run in.
+The media that is downloaded will be saved within a folder entitled `media` within the directory the program is in.

 ### Notes: